Frequently Asked Questions

 We encourage children to bring only healthy snacks to school.

 As part of the Government's Healthy Eating campaign, all our KS1 children (Years R, 1 & 2) are currently offered a piece of fruit or vegetable during the afternoon.

-The Year 5 children also run a fairtrade tuckshop.
-If children would like to purchase something, they will need to bring their money in a named purse and take it out to the KS2 building entrance at morning break, where the older children will be happy to help.
+HC3S run a playtime tuckshop.
+If children would like to purchase something, they will need to bring their money in and take it to outside of the kitchen at playtime.

 Water (or weak squash) is the preferred drink and we ask that all children have a named water bottle in school every day.

 We encourage all children to wear our school uniform and P.E. kit as it encourages a sense of community and develops a sense of “belonging”.

 All branded clothing can be ordered from Skoolkit via their website at Skoolkit Wellstead School Uniform Ordering